felipead/event-mega/README.md

     }
 }
 ```

-or as feature-rich as this:
+MEGA can also be as much feature-rich as you would like:
 ```json
 {
     "protocol": "mega",